peteroupc/html3dutil/doc/H3DU.ShaderInfo.md

 are specially designed for running on a graphics processing unit, or GPU.

-This class also stores uniform values associated with the shader source code.
+This class also stores semantics and uniform values associated with the shader source code.

 Note that this class is not associated with any WebGL context, so the